Amal-7116B/Aspect-Based-Sentiment-Analysis-Islamophobia-in-Malaysia/README.md

 # Aspect-Based Sentiment Analysis of Islamophobia in Malaysia

-This is my Final Year Project analyzing Islamophobia on social media using Natural Language Processing (NLP) techniques.
+This project focus on analyzing Islamophobia on social media using Natural Language Processing (NLP) techniques.
 The project applies **Aspect-Based Sentiment Analysis (ABSA)** with transformer models (DeBERTa, BERTweet) to detect sentiment towards different aspects of Islamophobia, such as religion, politics, race, and social issues.

 ---